Our Response to Recent Coverage of Structured Settlement Transfers

 A clearer way to understand the cost of a structured settlement sale is by evaluating its annual discount rate—analogous to the interest rate on a loan.

-In recent years, our discount rate has averaged about 10% annually.
-That is meaningfully lower than the rates charged for credit cards, personal loans, vehicle title loans, and most other alternatives available to consumers.
+In recent years, our annual discount rate has averaged about 10%.
+That is meaningfully lower than the rates charged for credit cards, personal loans, vehicle title loans, and most other alternatives available to our clients.

-The discount rate is clearly disclosed to sellers before a sale and must be approved by the court as part of any transaction.
+The discount rate is clearly disclosed to sellers before a sale, together with all other economic terms, and must be approved by the court as part of any transaction.

 Clients come to us with real-life needs.